erdemonal11/erdemonal11.github.io/README.md

 # Personal Website

-This site is under 16 KB.
+This website is under 16 KB.